Jharkhand High Court

 Jharkhand High Court is the High Court for the Indian state of Jharkhand.
-It was established on 15 November 2000 under the Bihar Reorganisation Act, 2000, following the bifurcation of the state of Bihar and succeeded the jurisdiction previously exercised by the Patna High Court over the region.
+It was established on 15 November 2000, following the bifurcation of the state of Bihar and succeeded the jurisdiction previously exercised by the Patna High Court over the region.
 Since 24 May 2023, the High Court has been functioning from a newly constructed complex at Dhurwa, Ranchi, which was inaugurated by President Droupadi Murmu.
 The campus is spread across 165 acres, making it the largest High Court complex in India by area.